-- 1. To remove mirror copies from the failed PV, run the following command: unmirrorvg yourvg hdisk0 - 2.
-If the PV failure occurred on rootvg, remove hdisk0 from the boot list by running the following command:
+1. To remove mirror copies from the failed PV, run the following command: unmirrorvg yourvg hdisk0 bootlist -om normal hdisk1

+2. If the PV failure occurred on rootyg, remove hdisk0 from the boot list by running the following command:

 Note: If your configuration uses boot devices other than hdisk0 and hdisk1, add them to the command syntax.